 It is, of course, an adorably quaint premise in 2022.
 It’s almost humorous how powerful and merciless the chain bookstore is depicted: Within ten or fifteen years, Amazon and ecommerce would be devouring both of these brick-and-mortar institutions.
 All of the relentlessly 1998 fashion and technology details, not to mention the product placement, give the movie a temporal specificity that has retroactively made it a period piece.
 It’s a time capsule of a lost age, giving an extra layer to the film’s retrospective tone.

 There’s also the slight problem that bugged me in the other Hanks-Ryan-Ephron pairing, Sleepless in Seattle, which is that a lot of the comedy and character dynamics rely upon the crutch of gender role jokes (though much less here than there).
 The man likes The Godfather; the woman adores Pride and Prejudice.
 The other just doesn’t get it!
 What a cliche.
-(Though it must be noted that You’ve Got Mail is also an approximate retelling of Pride and Prejudice, with some Bennett-Darcy-style dynamics between Kelly and Fox.)
+(Though it must be noted that You’ve Got Mail is also a retelling of Pride and Prejudice, with some Bennett-Darcy-style dynamics between Kelly and Fox.)
 Also off-putting: Hanks is tilted a hair too far towards the manipulative side once he pieces together Shopgirl’s identity.

 It may be, in the scheme of cinema, a small movie, but nothing that is valuable is truly small, and no shout is to the void if there’s someone waiting for the email ping on the other side.